 Most of the inhabitants of the refugee settlements of northern and south-western Uganda are women and youth.
 Refugees co-exist with Ugandans in settlement areas.

 FCA also supports skills training for youth in slum areas under the theme of peace.

 Languages: English (official), Swahili (official), Ganda (Luganda), Arabic, other indigenous languages

 Religions: Protestant 45% Roman Catholic 39%, Muslim 14%, other 2%

 FCA in Uganda: Since 2014

 FCA has developed a business model which is implemented in the Rwamwanja refugee settlement with Congolese refugees and host community students.
-The project involves supporting graduates for job readiness, to write business plans, starting own businesses and linking them to the private sector for employment within for instance hotel management and motorcycle maintenance.
+The project involves supporting graduates for job readiness, to write business plans, starting their own businesses and linking them to the private sector for employment within for instance tailoring, blacksmith welding, sandal-making, construction, hotel management and motorcycle maintenance.

 In 2019, FCA supported the business training and career guidance of 1,610 youth.
 Almost all of the participants completed an internship as part of their training.
 During the year, 32 youth completed a programme that provided them with EU-certified diplomas in micro-entrepreneurship.

 FCA also supports a skills training centre in Katwe, a slum area in the capital Kampala that has a reputation associated with criminality, prostitution and recruitment of extremist groups.

 Women’s Bank savings groups reached 8,394 women who benefited from training sessions and savings, as well as through loans granted by the groups to female entrepreneurs.